Bhanu Pratap Singh Verma

-Bhanu Pratap Singh Verma (born 15 July 1957) is an Indian politician and Minister of State in Ministry of Micro, Small and Medium Enterprises in Government Of India.
-He stood for the 1996 Lok Sabha elections as BJP candidate and is currently a Member of Parliament from Jalaun.
-He belong to the Koli community of Uttar Pradesh.
+Bhanu Pratap Singh Verma (born 15 July 1957) is an Indian politician and former Minister of State in Ministry of Micro, Small and Medium Enterprises in Government of India.
+He stood for the 1996 Lok Sabha elections as BJP candidate and is Former Member of Parliament from Jalaun.
+He belong to the Kori community of Uttar Pradesh.

 He won 1996, 1998, 2004, 2014, 2019 general election from Jalaun constituency.